-Learning can and should be fun, but it also takes concentration, effort, and persistence.
+Learning can & should be fun, but it also takes concentration, effort, and better Child’s Sleep Habits.

-Children need adequate sleep to do all that is asked of them.
-No matter the age, children need sleep for concentration, emotional stability, and continued excellence in their academic performance.
+Child’s Sleep Habits need to be adequate to do all that is asked of them.
+No matter the age, children need sleep.
+It helps in concentration, emotional stability, and excellence in their academic performance.

 Staying Focused and Emotionally Stable

 Children aren’t expected to have the same attention span as adults, but they need the ability to stay on task for learning to take place.
 Lack of sleep causes decreased activity in the prefrontal cortex.
 This is the portion of the brain that controls executive functions and contributes to attention and concentration.
 Consequently, their minds are more likely to wander away from their lessons without enough sleep.
 The problems caused by lack of sleep go deeper into their emotional stability.

 Lack of sleep also causes changes in the amygdala, the part of the brain that processes emotions.
 It becomes more sensitive to negative emotions, thoughts, and events.
 The child that would normally play well with others may become combative, aggressive, or weepy if she hasn’t gotten enough sleep.
 Together, the changes in the prefrontal cortex and amygdala result in greater impulsivity and emotional outbursts, which can interfere with academic and social success in the classroom.

 Academic Performance – Child’s Sleep Habits

 Academic performance can’t help but be influenced by a lack of sleep.
 A study conducted at McGill University and the Douglas Mental Health University Institute in Montréal looked at not only the amount of sleep children got but their sleep efficiency.
 It studied also how it affected their academic performance.
 Sleep efficiency is the ratio of time slept versus how much time is spent in bed.
 Wakefulness, early waking, and problems at the onset of sleep decrease sleep efficiency.